|

 Not surprisingly, it wasn't well attended, but the few people who did

-years while he made his way around the country attending all nighters
+few years while he made his way around the country attending all nighters

-and spending way too much money on records and stuff.
+and spending way too much money on records, and stuff.

-At the age of eighteen he was asked to play in a real club.
+When he was eighteen he was asked to play in a real club.
 And got paid!

 Amazing.
 More money for records then.
 And the community centre parties